First Principles Study of Structural and Optical Properties of B$_{12}$ Isomers: Conclusions

 \section{Conclusions}

 In conclusion, we presented a detailed \emph{ab initio} electron-correlated study of the electronic structure and the ground state geometries of several isomers of B$_{12}$ cluster.
 In agreement with the earlier works, quasi-planar convex structure was found to be the lowest energy structures, however, several other structures corresponding to the local minima on the potential energy surface were also identified.
-In particular, Jahn-Teller analysis of the icosahedral isomer revealed that it is unstable because at the single-electron level of theory, it has several unfilled degenerate HOMO orbitals.
-On the other hand, a similar analysis of the lowest-energy quasi-planar structure at the Hartree-Fock level of theory reveals that the isomer has completely filled doubly-degenerate HOMO, signalling its stability.
-This stability was further confirmed by the vibrational frequency analysis of the quasi-planar structure.
-Therefore, we propose that it is the Jahn-Teller distortion which transforms the highly-symmetric icosahedral structure, into a quasi-planar disc-like structure.
+In particular, our calculations confirm that B$_{12}$ perfect icosahedral structure with $I_{h}$ symmetry is unstable against structural distortions.
+Furthermore, Jahn-Teller analysis of the icosahedral isomer revealed that it may be unstable because at the single-electron level of theory, it has several unfilled degenerate HOMO orbitals.
+On the other hand, a similar analysis of the lowest-energy quasi-planar structure reveals that the isomer has completely filled doubly-degenerate HOMO, signaling its stability against Jahn-Teller distortion.
+These results are also in agreement with the vibrational frequency analysis which also predicts the singlet $I_{h}$ structure to be unstable, and the quasi-planar structure to be stable.
+However, whether Jahn-Teller distortion causes B$_{12}$ perfect icosahedron into the quasi-planar structure, can be resolved by other calculations, such as the ones based upon linear-transit theory connecting the potential energy surface of the $I_{h}$ structure, to that of the quasi-planar one, which at present is beyond the scope of this work.
 Vibrational frequency analysis also predicted two other isomers, namely double ring, and the chain structures, to be stable.
 For these three stable structures, namely, quasi-planar, double ring, and the chain isomer, we also calculated the optical absorption spectra employing the state-of-the-art MRSDCI methodology, utilizing large-scale CI expansions.
 The calculated spectra revealed strong structure-property relationship which can be utilized for detection of different isomers using optical techniques.